SiriusMe/Serendipity/past.md

 Many people crossed my life… some good… some bad….
 Some also gave me very good life lessons.
 <br>
-Then comes the early teenage, as a high schooler I was pretty much an introvert, but I was very good in academics also I was a classical dancer and a hella stubborn-ass, if I fixed my mind on something I wouldn’t stop until I get it!!
+<br>Then comes the early teenage, as a high schooler I was pretty
+much an introvert, but I was very good in academics also I was a classical dancer and a hella stubborn-ass, if I fixed my mind on something I wouldn’t stop until I get it!!